Joeyarrabi/skidmenu/README.md

 - Other ( `WIP` )

 > Credits:

+> Developers:
 - tommyakshot `Joeyarrabi#7440` Main Developer

 - Kirtle `Kirtle#0498` Helped across the board, also made the infamous theme and misc WarMenu adjustments (for themes/controls)

 - Erwin Rommel `Erwin Rommel#4860` Made weather functions and provided some nice links to obj/ped dbs

+> Testers:
+- Zach Helped test the menu extensively, and recommended lots of awesome features

 > Donations are not required and will not give you anything except my gratitude.
 If you still would like to donate, [Click Here](https://www.paypal.com/paypalme2/tommyakshot)